Courses

 How to Do a DNS Leak Test

-Testing for DNS leaks is easy.
+Performing a DNS leak check is easy.
 There are plenty of reliable tests you can do online, and we frequently use the DNS leak test at IPleak.net to test for leaks.

 How to Use Wireshark to Test for DNS Leaks